-Humble Administrator’s Garden — Reclusion Culture in Poetic "Mountain and Water" Garden
+Humble Administrator’s Garden — Reclusion Culture in Poetic "Mountain and Water" Ambiance

 Humble Administrator’s Garden or Zhuozheng Yuan in Suzhou, Photo by Zhang Xinyi.

 Classical Bridge Xiao Fei Hong, Photo by Tingyuqinfeng.

 Why Is It Named the Humble Administrator's Garden?

 Wang Xianchen, the founder of the garden, was a brilliant guy born into an official family and won good scores in Imperial Examinations.

 After years of bumpy experiences, Wang Xianchen disheartened, resigned and started to construct the garden for his reclusion life in the early 16th century.

 He considered himself a failed politician; therefore, he named his garden the Humble Administrator's Garden after an ancient poem.

 After it was finished, Wen Zhengming, a famous scholar, artist, and calligrapher, who was believed to be an important garden designer, painted beautiful sceneries and wrote poems and articles about Zhuozheng Yuan.

 Part of Wen Zhengming's Painting of Humble Administrator's Garden in 1533 — The Metropolitan Museum of Art